MAPSWorks/junction_data/README.md

 junction_data
 =============
-* Each .osm file is a small portion of OpenStreetMap for a specific location.
+* Each `*.osm` file is a junction in openstreetmap format by cropping origingal osm map around a specific junction location.
+* For specific junction coordinates in Google Map, refer to this table.

 ## Interesting Junctions
 ###(The coordinates are from Googlemap, which have some offesets compared to openstreetmap.)